 The insurgent works in a premeditated fashion, in accordance with his strategy, to achieve his operational goals, his ends.
-COIN COG analysis translates these ends into insurgent LOOs (not to be confused with friendly logical LOOs) that can be grouped into four broad functions, or ways: political, military, social, and economic.
+COIN COG analysis translates these ends into insurgent LOOs (not to be confused with friendly logical LOOS) that can be grouped in four broad functions, or ways: political, military, social, and economic.
 The insurgent will seek to achieve freedom of maneuver by exploiting the root causes of conflict at the tactical level.
-Within his abilities, he will attempt to provide the needs of the population: governance, sustenance, a cause to belong to, and security.
-Because what works for the insurgent in one area may be futile in another, his specific course of action-his means-will be determined by the unique conditions of each demographic cluster (or groupings of people with enough similarities to have the same needs).
+He will attempt to provide, within his abilities, the needs of the population: governance, sustenance, a cause to belong to, and security.
+Because what works for the insurgent in one area may be futile in another, his specific course of action-his meanswill be determined by the unique conditions of each demographic cluster (or groupings of people with enough similarities to have the same needs).
 The same holds true for the counterinsurgent.